most aggressive dog breeds

 • activity level

-Many previous studies have looked into a variety of behavioral traits among different breeds and how genetics determine them.
+Many previous studies have examined various behavioral traits among breeds and how genetics determines them.

-For example, they've investigated obsessive compulsive behaviors among breeds (1, 2), behaviors like reactivity, adaptability, affability and wariness (3), trainability and boldness (4, 5), sociability (6) and more.
+For example, they've investigated obsessive-compulsive behaviors among breeds (12), including reactivity, adaptability, affability, and wariness (3), trainability and boldness (45), sociability (6), and more.

 Aggression in different breeds is also highly genetic (7).

-And in one of the most ambitious attempts, geneticists in a 2016 study have managed to map out canine fear and aggression across several hundred breeds using genomewide association.
+In one of the most ambitious attempts, geneticists in a 2016 study used genome-wide association to map out canine fear and aggression across several hundred breeds.

-Scientists found that amygdala and hypothalamus are the two main parts of a dog's brain responsible for their aggression, fear, anxiety and prey drive.
+Scientists have found that the amygdala and hypothalamus are the two main parts of a dog's brain that are responsible for aggression, fear, anxiety, and prey drive.

 Using several genotype datasets, they found a few primary fear and aggression-related traits that differed among breeds: